Essential vitamin K. Vitamin K For strong bones

 Treatment

-With a diagnosed vitamin K deficiency, phytonadione is prescribed - a vitamin K preparation (taken orally, but can also be administered as an injection in case of malabsorption).
+If vitamin K deficiency is diagnosed, phytonadione, a vitamin K preparation, is prescribed (taken orally, but can also be injected if absorption is impaired).
 The dose is selected individually.

 Vitamin K and newborns